Stefan-Olt/MISRC/README.md

 Capturing can be done using the [Sigrok-cli](https://sigrok.org/wiki/Downloads#Binaries_and_distribution_packages) application using the following command:

-    sigrok-cli --driver cypress-fx3 --output-format binary --config samplerate=40m --continuous --output-file MISRC_Capture.BIN
+    sigrok-cli --driver cypress-fx3 --output-format binary --config samplerate=40m --continuous --output-file MISRC_Capture.bin

 Note that `sigrok-cli` will most likely terminate on the first call with the message that no device was found (it seems it does not rescan the USB bus after the firmware is being uploaded), the second time it should work fine.

-The output `MISRC_Capture.bin` file will contain all data interleaved, you have to use the [extraction tool](https://github.com/Stefan-Olt/MISRC/RF-Extraction-Tool) to extract one or both channels and the aux data to seprate files.
+The output `MISRC_Capture.bin` file will contain all data interleaved, you have to use the [extraction tool](https://github.com/Stefan-Olt/MISRC/tree/main/misrc_extract) to extract one or both channels and the aux data to seprate files.

 ## User Guide